GOES track shown in ImageJ. The red line shows the measurement of the hurricane track over a 7-day period.

 The following National Science Education Standards are supported by this chapter:

 - Interactions among the solid earth, the oceans, the atmosphere, and organisms have resulted in the ongoing evolution of the earth system.
-We can observe some changes such as earthquakes and volcanic eruptions on a human time scale, but many processes such as mountain building and plate movements take place over hundreds of millions of years.

 - NOAA monitors current hurricane activity and provides further background information at the National Hurricane Center.

 - The National Weather service offers this background information on Tropical Cyclones.

 - NOAA maintains a rich collection of educator resources on hurricanes at the NOAA Climate Program Office: Hurricane Education.

 - NOAA provides visualizations on You Tube.
 This link takes you to one of Hurricane Irene swirling along the Eastern seaboard, August 21-27, 2011.

 - NASA Earth Observatory Image of the day and references: Hurricane Irene Nears Landfall

 - The GOES interactive images are available from this link: Interactive Global Geostationary Weather Satellite Images